-Problem solving Try and involve your child in using numbers to solve problems and make everyday decisions.
+Try and involve your child in using numbers to solve problems and make everyday decisions.

 "We need six tomatoes to make our sauce for dinner, and we have only two.
 How many more do we need to buy?"

-Problem solving "How many sweets do you have altogether?"
+"How many sweets do you have altogether?"
 "Two guests are coming to eat dinner with us.
 How many plates will we need?
 How many utensils?"

-Top tip - Encourage your child to talk about and show a maths problem in a way that makes sense to her or him - for example, your child may act it out, use the actual materials, draw it or count on his or her fingers!
-Maths out and about Play games that use counting Hopscotch, Hide and Seek, What's the Time Mr. Wolf, Skipping, Hula Hooping.
-Look for numerals... on doors, buses, cars, signs, at home, at the shops... anywhere.
+Top tip - Encourage your child to talk about and show a maths problem in a way that makes sense to him or her - for example, your child may act it out, use the actual materials, draw it or count on his or her fingers!